openfun/handbook/git.md

 9. Tag & push your commit: `git tag v4.18.1 && git push origin --tags`

+10. Unless the CI has already taken care of it (check on the Circle CI config if there is a release job defined), manually release your version on GitHub.

+11. Ensure your release is published on the package index.

 ### Checking project tags consistency

 As we are only Humans, we are error-prone _per se_.
 To avoid tagging consistency errors, we recommend to integrate the following tests in the project's continuous integration workflow before publishing a new release: